GwynethLlewelyn/LSL.novaextension/README.md

 - Experiences
 - EEP settings
 - And probably a lot more that hasn't been updated to the SL Wiki yet...
+- Distinguishing global from local scopes for variables.
+This shouldn't be too hard, since LSL is rather rigid with declarations, but I haven't done it yet.

 Not done yet: